atrosekta/rust-electrical-wiki/content/powerdistribution.md

 ![](images/multi-c-bus.png)

 A configure siphon, known as a C-Bus, is a bypass distributor that is only active when required.
-The idea here is that we only want to use power when the C-Bus is active otherwise the power just passes through.
-We can set an Electrical Branch in the siphon to a specific amount of power to only be used when the siphon is active.
-There are multiple versions of the C-Bus, and we will dive into each one, but to start, I just want to explain the concept.
+The idea is only when power is needed will the C-Bus become active, otherwise the power just passes through.
+Set the Electrical Branches in the siphon to a specific amount of power to only be used when the siphon is active.
+There are multiple versions of the siphon based on if there is a need for manual or automatic operation and what kind of battery backup is being used.

 All of them are centered around the Memory Cell.
 The Memory Cell has 2 outputs, Output and Inverted Output.
 One output is called the Main Line (aka the bypass) and the other output goes to the Circuit that we want to power.
 The Main Line is the default path the electricity takes when the siphon is not active.
 It will pass from a Memory Cell to an OR Switch and out.
 The Circuit path is the route electricity will take when the Memory Cell gets triggered.
 It gets sent to an Electrical Branch that is configured to an amount of power the circuit needs while the remainder gets sent off to the OR Switch and back onto the Main Line to continue powering the circuits past it.
-While this is the general concept, we can get a little more specific.
+While this is the general concept, let's get a little more specific.

-There are 2 categories of Configure Siphons.
-There is the Auto Reset which will automatically turn itself on when an input is received and off when the input signal is removed.
-The second is Manual which requires you to manually turn it on and off.
-Within each of these categories there are 2 types.
-There is the standard C-Bus which is to be used in a circuit that uses a bypass battery backup like the Nih Core.
-The second type is the Blocked C-Bus meant to be used in a circuit that uses an Inline battery backup.
+There are **2 categories** of Configure Siphons.
+There is the **Auto Reset** which will automatically turn itself on when an input is received and off when the input signal is removed.
+The second is **Manual** which requires a player to manually turn it on and off.
+Within each of these categories there are **2 types**.
+There is the **Standard C-Bus** which is to be used in a circuit that uses a bypass battery backup like the [Nih Core](powerstorage.html#Nih-Core).
+The second type is the Blocked C-Bus meant to be used in a circuit that uses an [Inline](powerstorage.html#Nih-Core) battery backup.
 The reason 1 has a Blocker is because of the nature of components and a battery's Active Usage.
 The Blocker has the ability to hide Active Usage from a battery when it is actively being blocked.
-Read more about that in the section titled Battery Active Usage Vs Actual Power Consumed.
+Read more about that in the section titled [ Battery Active Usage vs Actual Power Consumption ](powerstorage.html#-Battery-Active-Usage-vs-Actual-Power-Consumed) located in Power Storage under Concepts.

 Now to get very specific.
 Starting with the Auto Reset siphons, these by default will send power out the Inverted Output(left output).
 Power will be passed to an OR Switch then out.
 In the Blocked version, power gets passed to an Electrical Branch that is used to block a Blocker before passing power to the OR Switch and out.
-‘Out’ could be another siphon, another type of power bus or whatever you would like.
-We are using a HBHF Sensor as our input source but it doesnt have to be.
-All we need is a constant source of power to keep the siphon active.
+‘Out’ could be another siphon, another type of power bus or whatever.
+A HBHF Sensor is used as the input source but it doesn’t have to be.
+All that’s needed is a constant source of power to keep the siphon active.
 When the sensor outputs power, it will ‘SET’ the Memory Cell.
 This will force the Memory Cell to flip outputs and send power through Output(right output).
 From Output, power will be sent to an Electrical Branch configured to +2 over the amount of power your circuit will need.
 The leftover power will pass through Power Out and merge back into the Main Line.
 The power coming out of Branch Out will go to another Electrical Branch that will be set to the amount of power the circuit actually needs.
-The reason for +2 is because we need 1 for the second Electrical Branch itself and 1 to be sent out Power Out to ‘RESET’ on the Memory Cell.
-In the blocked version, we are simply adding a Blocker before the first Electrical Branch so we can hide the Active Usage caused by the Electrical Branches from a battery.
+The reason for +2 is because 1rW is needed for the second Electrical Branch itself and 1rW needs to be sent out Power Out to ‘RESET’ on the Memory Cell.
+In the blocked version, a Blocker was added before the first Electrical Branch so it can hide the Active Usage caused by the Electrical Branches from a battery.
 When the sensor stops sending power to ‘SET’, the power going to ‘RESET’ will force the Memory Cell to flip outputs back to Inverted Output and return power to the Main Line.
 In the blocked version, because of the Electrical Branch on the Main Line, the Blocker will get blocked again to hide the Active Usage.

-The Manual siphons function in a very similar way only instead of using ‘SET’ or ‘RESET’ on the Memory Cell, we are using ‘TOGGLE’.
+The Manual siphons function in a very similar way only instead of using ‘SET’ or ‘RESET’ on the Memory Cell, ‘TOGGLE’ is used instead.
 Everytime ‘TOGGLE’ receives power, the Memory Cell will flip outputs.
-We have used the Button in the pictured examples but it doesnt have to be.
-When it comes to which output on the Memory Cell is the Main Line or the Circuit line, it really doesnt matter because you have the ability to manually control which output power is actively passing through.
+A Red Button is used in the pictured examples but it doesn't have to be.
+When it comes to which output on the Memory Cell is the Main Line or the Circuit line, it really doesn't matter because there is the ability to manually control which output power is actively passing through.

 In all the examples we have used Counters at each output.
-This is only to show you how much power each C-Bus costs to not be active.
+This is only to show how much power each C-Bus costs to not be active.
 [Here is a Rustrician BP link to explore the C-Bus more. ](https://www.rustrician.io/?circuit%3D71c12c6e40d98dea32fb463a773b2f42)

 ---